ibm-cloud-docs/watson-assistant/search-milvus-add.md

 ### Configuring the result content
 {: #configure-result-content}

 After you connect Milvus by selecting the data source, you can configure how the search response displays in the Milvus window of your assistant.
-In the **Configure result content** section of **Select data source**, provide the following fields to map the title, body, and URL from Milvus to the search response in assistant window:
+In the **Configure result content** section of **Select data source**, provide the following fields to map the title, body, and URL from Milvus to the search response in the assistant window:

    - **Title**
       Search result title.
 Use the title, name, or similar type of field from the collection as the search result title.